kristopolous/2019-november-novel/ch3.md

 When our act of creation is lacking in adequate intentionality, the objects of that creation lack a value of being.

 "Value of being" is the attribution of existence as a disconnected, independent entity where the whole is greater than the sum of its parts.
-An object has a value of being when it can be named, identified, and described by what it is and what it is not.
-An iPhone 5 has a value of being, while the, say LG VX8300 does not.
+An object has a value of being when it can be named, identified, and described by what it is and more importantly, what it is not.
+It is an endless horizon of future possibilities confined by a specific geometry of thought.
+For instance, an iPhone 5 has a value of being, while the, say LG VX8300 does not.

 The value of being is a direct result of the focus of and attention to the intentionality on its creation.
 The object is a result of the organizational process of the designers.
 The perception and intentionality of the thing can be orchestrated, controlled and directed.